djhenning/djhenning.github.io/_pages/about.md

 Please do not hesitate to get in touch: [djhenning@ucla.edu](mailto:djhenning@g.ucla.edu)

-<em>I am on the job market in 2024-2025 and available for interviews.</em>
+**I am on the job market in 2024-2025 and available for interviews.**